Xiaomi Flagship with Leica Camera

 President Lee Jae-myung and his wife, along with President Xi Jinping and his wife, are taking a commemorative photo with a Xiaomi phone after the state banquet at the Great Hall of the People in Beijing, China, on January 5th.
 This Xiaomi phone was a gift from President Xi to President Lee during the Gyeongju summit.
 2026.1.5 [Joint coverage provided.
 Resale and database prohibited] Yonhap News Agency

-During his recent visit to China, President Lee Jae-myung once again drew attention on the diplomatic stage by taking a 'selfie' with Chinese President Xi Jinping.
-On January 5th, the smartphone in President Lee's hand was the 'Xiaomi 15 Ultra,' a device personally gifted to him by President Xi.
+During his recent visit to China, President Lee Jae-myung once again drew attention on the diplomatic stage with a 'selfie' taken together with Chinese President Xi Jinping.
+On January 5th, the smartphone in President Lee's hand was the 'Xiaomi 15 Ultra,' which was personally gifted to him by President Xi.

 President Lee Jae-myung and his wife, along with President Xi Jinping and his wife, are taking a commemorative photo with a Xiaomi phone after the state banquet at the Great Hall of the People in Beijing, China, on the 5th.
 President Lee Jae-myung's social media.

-This device first attracted attention during the Asia-Pacific Economic Cooperation (APEC) summit in Gyeongju last year, when the leaders exchanged gifts.
+This device had already drawn public attention during the exchange of gifts between leaders at the Asia-Pacific Economic Cooperation (APEC) summit in Gyeongju last year.
 At that time, when President Lee asked, "Is the communication security all right?"
-President Xi joked, "Check if there's a backdoor," a moment that was widely reported by both domestic and international media.
-This latest selfie, as an extension of that diplomatic episode, once again brought the smartphone into the international spotlight.
+President Xi jokingly replied, "Check if there's a backdoor," a moment that was widely reported by both domestic and international media.
+This selfie, as a continuation of that diplomatic episode, once again brought the smartphone into the international spotlight.

 The actual 'Xiaomi 15 Ultra' smartphone, made famous as the gift given by Chinese President Xi Jinping to President Lee Jae-myung along with a calligraphy set last year.
 Photo by Park Yujin

-At the time, the Xiaomi 15 Ultra was not the most recent flagship smartphone from Xiaomi.
-Nevertheless, President Xi's choice to present this device as a diplomatic gift was seen as carrying a clear message.
-Industry observers noted that the device incorporates key components from Korean companies, such as a Korean-made display.
-By gifting a smartphone that combines a Chinese brand with Korean parts, President Xi appeared to be emphasizing the potential for cooperation even amid the ongoing technological rivalry between the two countries.
+At the time, the Xiaomi 15 Ultra was not the latest smartphone from Xiaomi.
+Nevertheless, there was a clear message behind President Xi's decision to choose this device as a diplomatic gift.
+Industry insiders noted that this product incorporates key components from Korean companies, such as a Korean-made display.
+By gifting a smartphone combining a Chinese brand and Korean parts, the intention was seen as emphasizing the possibility of cooperation even amid the ongoing technological hegemony competition.

-While the symbolism and diplomatic backstory received much attention at the time, there were few opportunities to closely examine the actual performance of this smartphone.
-After personally using the device, the reporter found technical clues explaining why it was chosen for such a significant occasion.
-The device, which appeared alongside the humorous exchange between the two leaders during the diplomatic schedule, serves not only as a simple gift but also as a benchmark for assessing the current technological level of flagship smartphones.
+Back then, the symbolism and diplomatic backstory drew the most attention, but there were few opportunities to closely examine the smartphone's actual performance.
+After personally using the device, the reporter found technical clues that help explain why it was chosen for such an occasion.
+Featured during a diplomatic schedule alongside a humorous exchange between the two leaders, this device serves not just as a gift, but as a showcase for the current technological level of flagship smartphones.

-The Xiaomi 15 Ultra is equipped with a quad-camera system developed in collaboration with German optics brand Leica, earning it the reputation of being "closer to a compact camera than a smartphone."
-On the back, it features a 1-inch main sensor, a 50MP ultra-wide camera, a 50MP telephoto lens, and a 200MP periscope telephoto sensor, allowing it to handle a wide range of shooting scenarios.
+The Xiaomi 15 Ultra is equipped with a quad-camera system developed in collaboration with the German optics brand Leica, earning reviews that it is 'closer to a compact camera than a smartphone.'
+On the rear, it features a 1-inch main sensor, a 50MP ultra-wide lens, a 50MP telephoto lens, and even a 200MP periscope telephoto sensor, allowing it to cover a wide range of shooting scenarios.

-This camera setup stands out for its ability to compete with other flagship models in terms of image and video capture.
-In particular, its zoom capability is impressive, supporting up to 120x digital zoom.
-This allows users to clearly capture distant subjects, delivering detailed images even from afar.
-The zoom is so powerful that you could look inside another building through its windows, which can feel almost intimidating.
+This camera setup stands out for enabling the device to compete head-to-head with other flagship models in both image and video capture.
+In particular, its impressive zoom capabilities support up to 120x digital zoom.
+This allows users to capture distant subjects with remarkable clarity, providing a detailed shooting experience even from afar.
+The ability to look inside another building through a window from a distance can even feel somewhat unsettling.

 This is the result of a reporter directly filming the Lotte Tower New Year's fireworks from a distance using the Xiaomi 15 Ultra on the 1st.
 Photo by Park Yujin

-When the reporter used the device to photograph the Lotte Tower New Year's fireworks on January 1st, the resulting resolution and clarity were impressive enough to rival a professional compact camera.
-Even against the dark night sky, the phone accurately captured the vivid trails of the fireworks, and its dynamic range-balancing bright fireworks with the dark background-exceeded typical flagship smartphone expectations.
-This level of image quality demonstrates the device's potential to go beyond simple documentation and expand into the realm of photographic expression.
+When the reporter used this device to photograph the Lotte Tower New Year's fireworks from a distance on January 1st, the resolution and clarity were impressive enough to evoke a professional compact camera.
+Even in the dark night sky, it captured the vivid trails of the fireworks with relative accuracy, and the dynamic range balancing the bright fireworks and dark background exceeded typical expectations for flagship smartphones.
+This level of image quality demonstrates that the phone can go beyond simple documentation to serve as a tool for creative photography.

-The display and core performance also live up to flagship standards.
-The 6.73-inch WQHD+ LTPO OLED panel supports a peak brightness of 3,200 nits, ensuring clear visibility even outdoors.
-Equipped with Qualcomm's latest Snapdragon 8 Elite processor, the phone delivers stable, lag-free performance in demanding environments such as daily tasks, high-resolution photography, and video editing.
+The display and core performance are also worthy of a flagship device.
+The 6.73-inch WQHD+ LTPO OLED panel supports up to 3,200 nits of brightness, ensuring clear visibility even outdoors, while the latest Qualcomm Snapdragon 8 Elite processor delivers stable, lag-free performance in everyday tasks, high-resolution photography, and video editing, even under heavy workloads.

-However, there are still a few limitations that prevent it from being a perfect flagship.
-Xiaomi's latest HyperOS 2-based AI features offer solid convenience for photo editing, translation, and image search.
-Functions such as scene recognition-based auto-enhancement and real-time translation are practical for everyday use.
-However, some users feel that these AI features do not provide a distinct "wow factor" compared to competitors like Samsung Electronics or Apple.
+However, there are some limitations that prevent it from being a perfect flagship.
+The AI features provided by Xiaomi's latest HyperOS 2, such as photo editing, translation, and image search, offer sufficient convenience for everyday use.
+Scene recognition-based auto-correction and real-time translation functions are also practical.
+However, some users feel that these AI features do not provide a distinct 'wow factor' compared to competitors like Samsung Electronics or Apple.

-The weight and size of the camera module can lead to fatigue during extended shooting sessions, and there are some opinions that the user interface (UI) and operating system optimization fall short compared to rival models.
-Additionally, the price-around 1.5 million won-means it must compete directly with the top-tier Galaxy and iPhone models.
-While the price may be justified for users focused on photography, those seeking a general-purpose smartphone may have to weigh their options carefully.
+Due to its weight and the size of the camera module, extended shooting sessions may cause fatigue, and some users point out shortcomings in user interface (UI) and operating system optimization compared to rival models.
+Additionally, with a price of about 1.5 million won, it must compete directly with the top-tier Galaxy and iPhone models.
+While the price may be justified for users focused on photography, those seeking a general-purpose smartphone may have reservations about their choices.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.